 The term "child labour" should not be confused with "youth employment" or "student work."
 Child labour is a form of exploitation that is a violation of a human right and it is recognised and defined by international instruments.
 While the term "child" covers all girls and boys under 18 years of age, not all under-18s must be removed from work: the basic rules under international standards distinguish what constitutes acceptable or unacceptable work for children at different ages and stages of their development.
 Association with child labour will likely damage a company's reputation.
-This is especially true in the case of transnational companies who have extensive supply and service chains, where the economic exploitation of children, even by a business partner, can damage a brand image and have strong repercussions on profit and stock value.
-Developing awareness and understanding of the causes and consequences of child labour is the first step that a company can take toward action against child labour.
-This means identifying the issues and determining whether or not child labour is a problem within the business.
-If an occurrence of child labour is identified, the children need to be removed from the workplace and provided with viable alternatives.
-These measures often include enrolling the children in schools and offering income-generating alternatives for the parents or above-working age members of the family.
+This is especially true in the case of transnational companies who have extensive supply and service chains, where the economic exploitation of children, even by a

 The elimination of discrimination in respect of employment and occupation.

 Discrimination in employment and occupation means treating people differently or less favourably because of characteristics that are not related to their merit or the inherent requirements of the job.
 Discrimination leads to social tensions that are potentially disruptive to the business environment within the company and in society.
 A company that uses discriminatory practices in employment and occupation denies itself access to talents from a wider pool of workers, and thus skills and competencies.
 Any company introducing measures to promote equality needs to be aware of the diversities of language, culture and family circumstance that may exist in the workforce.
 Managers and supervisory staff, in particular, should seek to develop an understanding of the different types of discrimination and how it can affect the workforce.